ankit15sep/ProjectPortfolio/README.md

 # Hi, I'm Ankit

-I'm a mechanical engineer by day and an OMSCS student when not working on EVs specializing in **Machine Learning**.
-This portfolio highlights selected projects from my OMSCS coursework and personal work.
+I’m a mechanical engineer working in the EV industry and a current Georgia Tech OMSCS student specializing in Machine Learning.
+This portfolio showcases a selection of projects from my coursework and personal explorations, highlighting the intersection of engineering and AI.

 ---